BrandonJohnGrenier/rora/README.md

 ## Hands

 ### Overview
-A hand consists of exactly five cards, and can be constructed by providing an Array of cards or an equivalent sequence of suit-rank character values.
+A hand consists of exactly five cards, and can be constructed by providing an array of cards or an equivalent sequence of suit-rank character values.

     # Example 1: Creating a hand with a comma-seperated string.
     hand = Hand.new "AS,KS,QS,JS,TS"